[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 2) Left Column for Business Info: The left-hand column will include details about your business.
 Here you’ll see things like number of page likes, a map (if you have one), website address, hours of operation, contact info, friends who like your page, the “About” info, photos and videos.

 3) Easy Access to Admin Tools: In the past, there was a panel at the top that pushed everything down.
 It’s actually quite annoying.
-Now you’ll get an admin navigation at the top that includes things like Page, Activity (notifications), Insights, Settings, Build Audience and Help.
+Now you’ll get an admin navigation at the top that includes things like Page, Activity (notifications), Insights, Settings, Build This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More and Help.
 This navigation will exist no matter where you are within the page.

-4) This Week: On the right hand side, you’ll see a quick overview of the number of ads running, number of page likes and post reach for the current week, number of unread messages and notifications.
+4) This Week: On the right hand side, you’ll see a quick overview of the number of ads running, number of page likes and post Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More for the current week, number of unread messages and notifications.